-Following receipt of detailed planning approvals for all sites and having received final approval from the three Local Authorities and Communities & Local Government, Balfour Beatty Fire & Rescue Ltd will commence the build programme across the North West in late November 2010.
+Following receipt of detailed planning approvals for all sites and having received final approval from the three Local Authorities and Communities & Local Government, Balfour Beatty Fire & Rescue Ltd commenced the build programme across the North West in late November 2010.

-Work is due to start in early 2011 at Formby, Newton le Willows, Kirkdale and Bootle/Netherton with staff relocating to temporary accommodation at the first three sites.
-Formby and Newton le Willows are due to 'go live' in January 2012.
-The new station at Bootle/Netherton and the station & Operational Resource Centre at Kirkdale should also be operational in early 2012.
+Work commenced in early 2011 at Formby, Newton le Willows, Kirkdale and Bootle/Netherton with staff relocating to temporary accommodation at the first three sites.
+Formby and Newton le Willows are due to be completed in January 2012.
+The new fire station at Bootle/Netherton and the fire station & Operational Resource Centre at Kirkdale should also be operational in early 2012.

-Building work will start late in the year on the new Belle Vale and Birkenhead fire stations and the joint fire & ambulance station at Southport with staff relocating to temporary facilities for the duration of the works.
+Building work will start later in the year on the new Belle Vale and Birkenhead fire stations and the joint fire & ambulance station at Southport with staff relocating to temporary facilities for the duration of the works.
 Completion is due at each of these in February or March 2013.